KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 This parameter is at the end of the beta development phase and is prepared for public testing.
 If you are interested in adopting this feature for a production Smart Chain, please reach out to us so that we can assist you.
 :::

-The `ac_ccenable` parameter restricts the Smart Chain so that only indicated Fluidity modules can be enabled. `ac_ccenable` requires [ac_cc](../installations/asset-chain-parameters.html#ac-cc) to be active.
+The `ac_ccenable` parameter restricts the Smart Chain so that only indicated Antara modules can be enabled. `ac_ccenable` requires [ac_cc](../installations/asset-chain-parameters.html#ac-cc) to be active.

-To indicate which Fluidity modules should be available, insert each module's eval code in decimal and separated by commas.
+To indicate which Antara modules should be available, insert each module's eval code in decimal and separated by commas.

 The following table presents an abbreviated list of EVAL codes.
 For more information, please see [this linked content](https://github.com/jl777/komodo/blob/master/src/cc/eval.h).